 Be more than a talking head

 While you may be accustomed to standing behind a podium to speak, remember that this means most of you is hidden from the audience.
 Consider moving out from behind it—and moving among your audience.
-And please, please do not deliver your presentation seated behind a table.
-(With wireless microphones and remote slide advancers, there’s no need to be tethered to one spot.)
+With wireless microphones and remote slide advancers, there’s no need to be tethered to one spot.
 This freedom can help you find the natural hand gestures, momentum, and audience connection to make a big impact.
 Moving closer to your audience 1) makes your connection to them more personal, and 2) makes it easier for them to ask a question that could be the next “Ah-ha!” moment of your presentation.

 Asking questions is a two-way street

 It’s important to give your audience the chance to ask questions, but you can really increase their level of engagement when you ask them questions throughout the presentation, too.
 Asking for “a show of hands” is fine, but so many new possibilities emerge if you ask them for more.
-(With a handheld microphone, you can give attendees the chance to be heard.)
+(Aisle microphones in the program room give attendees the chance to be heard.)
 Hint: You can also ask them to connect with the person next to them.
 “Ask your neighbor how they do XYZ in their library.”
 A few simple questions can really open your presentation up—and possibly start some conversations that go on long after the program is over.

 Give them “chunks”